italia/spid-cie-oidc-docs/docs/en/flusso_autenticazione.rst

      * In the SPID case, choses the authentication OP.

   #.
-The RP prepares an Authorization Request with the parameters needed by *PKCE* and sends it to the *Authorization Endpoint* of the OP.
+The RP prepares an Authorization Request and sends it to the *Authorization Endpoint* of the OP.

   #.
-The OP authenticates the user by the credentials input and obtains, from the RP, the permission to access the user's attributes.
+The OP authenticates the user and received the user's consent to release his attributes to the RP.

   #.
 The OP redirects the user to the URL contained in the parameter *redirect_uri* specified by the RP, passing an *Authorization Code* in the Authorization Response.